 \subsection{Further comparison to the literature}

 To the best of our knowledge, the present work is the first to consider superlinear diffusion and transport noise simultaneously (this is the reason why we only consider trace-class noise).

-In presence of transport noise, the only work known to us is by F.\ Flandoli \cite{F91}.
-There, the author showed global existence of scalar reaction-diffusion equations with strong-dissipation condition on $f$ and $g\equiv 0$.
+In the presence of transport noise, the only work known to us is by F.\ Flandoli \cite{F91}.
+There, the author showed the global existence of scalar reaction-diffusion equations under a strong-dissipation condition on $f$ and $g\equiv 0$.
 Moreover, it is assumed that $f$ is of \emph{odd} order.
 The results of Section \ref{s:scalar_global} extend and refine those of \cite{F91}, cf.\ Example \ref{ex:strong_dissipation}.

 In absence of transport noise, reaction-diffusion equations have been studied by many authors.
-Let us emphasize that in the case $b_{n,i}\equiv 0$, one can also treat rougher noise than the one we use in \eqref{eq:reaction_diffusion_system_intro} (i.e.\ white or colored noise instead of trace-class noise).
-The one dimensional case with rough and multiplicative noise has been investigated in \cite{M98,M00,Fra99,DKZ19}.
+Let us emphasise that in the case $b_{n,i}\equiv 0$, one can also treat rougher noise than the one we use in \eqref{eq:reaction_diffusion_system_intro} (i.e.\ white or coloured noise instead of trace-class noise).
+The one-dimensional case with rough and multiplicative noise has been investigated in \cite{DKZ19,Fra99,M98,M00}.
 For dimensions $d\geq 2$, the work of S.\ Cerrai \cite{C03} shows global existence under strong dissipative conditions on $f_i$ and sublinear growth of $g_i$.
-Later, M.\ Salins in the works \cite{S21_dissipative,S21_superlinear_no_sign} extended the results of \cite{C03} in case of scalar equations.
+Later, M.\ Salins in the works \cite{S21_superlinear_no_sign,S21_dissipative} extended the results of \cite{C03} in the case of scalar equations.
 More precisely, in \cite{S21_superlinear_no_sign} global existence for scalar reaction-diffusion equations has been proven for superlinear $(f,g)$ without any dissipative conditions but employing a ``Osgood'' type condition.
 In particular, in \cite{S21_superlinear_no_sign}, $f$ cannot grow more than $|u|^{\g}$ for some $\g>1$.
-The paper \cite{S21_dissipative} studies a reaction-diffusion equations in the scalar case where $f$ is strongly-dissipative and $g$ is of ``lower-order" compared to the dissipative effect of $f$, see \cite[eq.\ (1.7)]{S21_dissipative}.
-The work \cite{S21_superlinear_no_sign} is closer to the present work.
-In the special case that both approaches are applicable (i.e.\ in presence of trace-class noise), our results improve those of \cite{S21_superlinear_no_sign}.
-We refer to Remark \ref{r:comparison}\eqref{it:salins} for details.
+The paper \cite{S21_dissipative} studies a reaction-diffusion equations in the scalar case where $f$ is strongly dissipative and $g$ is of ``lower-order" compared to the dissipative effect of $f$, see \cite[eq.\ (1.7)]{S21_dissipative}.
+The work \cite{S21_dissipative} is closer to the present work.
+In the special case that both approaches are applicable (i.e.\ in the presence of trace-class noise), our results improve those of \cite{S21_dissipative}.
+The reader is referred to Remark \ref{r:comparison}\eqref{it:salins} for details.